 - After a win did you have a strong urge to return and win more?

-- Did you often gamble until your last dollar was gone?
+- Did you often gamble until all your money was gone?

 - Did you ever borrow to finance your gambling?